 Ancestry DNA is an amazing tool for anyone who is looking to build an extensive family tree or to connect with living relatives that they may not know they had.
 It’s simple and flexible to create a family tree and you have the ability to add one person at a time along with their name, date and place of birth, and place of death if they’re no longer living.

 In regards to the technology behind Ancestry DNA, it’s important to note that the testing used only uses autosomal testing.
 This type of testing is considered the best way to identify living relatives, however the results can become somewhat ‘murky’ after a few generations.
 Other testing kits use this along with mtDNA or Y-DNA, which work by tracking down a single common ancestor and can go back as far as 10,000 years.
 It’s important to note that Ancestry DNA only using autosomal DNA doesn’t impact the success of their testing.
+You might be better off trying another service, like 23andMe (opens in new tab), if your distant relatives are what you're looking into.

 Although it’s clear from Ancestry DNA’s terms and conditions that the subscription service is separate to Ancestry DNA; without paying for this additional service the test does not make it particularly easy to uncover your unique family history.
-However, if you choose to utilise the additional subscription, you are able to gain a far greater insight into your family’s past and present.
+However, if you choose to utilize the additional subscription, you are able to gain a far greater insight into your family’s past and present.